mikejmcguirk/Neovim-Win10-Lazy/README.md

   }
   </pre></code>

-  - The OmniSharp extentens are used for decompiling the .Net libraries.
+  - The OmniSharp extensions are used for decompiling the .Net libraries.
 Otherwise, going to definition of built-in .NET libraries is impossible

 - For this config, create an <code>OmniSharpDLL</code> system environment variable containing the fully-qualified name of your OmniSharp.dll file.
 If this is not present, OmniSharp will fail to attach

-- If the LSP fails to attach, try typing <code>dotnet</code> in your command line without options to make sure it's available
+- If the LSP still fails to attach, try typing <code>dotnet</code> in your command line without options to make sure it's available

 ##### rust-analyzer and taplo